 #6 .
 A warm fast rise or a long cool rise?

 Most bread recipes call for two rises.
 The first in a bowl and the second after shaping.
-If you have the time to refrigerate your dough overnight after shaping, go ahead and do that.
-The next morning, pull the dough out, let it come to room temperature and finish its rise before baking.
+If you have the time to refrigerate your dough overnight after shaping, go ahead.
+Then, the following day, pull the dough out, let it come to room temperature, and finish its rise before baking.

-Knowing how to manipulate rising time can help you if you suddenly get called away in the middle of your bread baking day.
+Knowing how to manipulate rising time can help if you suddenly get called away in the middle of your bread-baking day.
 As long as it is well covered, refrigerating the dough at any point before baking is perfectly acceptable.
-And it is much preferred over just leaving the dough out on the counter to over proof.
+And it is much preferred over leaving the dough out on the counter to overproof.